Quick Summary

 If not, return it and try something different.

 The Hooga HG1000 is probably where I’d start if I wanted something versatile without spending thousands.
 But honestly, even the HG300 works fine if you just want to test this out without a huge investment.
+Read our review of the full line of Hooga products here.

 Final Thoughts